Ralph Kronig: Background

 Ralph Kronig (later Ralph de Laer Kronig) was born on 10 March 1904 to German parents (Harold Theodor Kronig, Augusta de Laer) in Dresden, Germany.
 He died in Zeist on 16 November 1995 at the age of 91.

 Kronig received his primary and high-school education in Dresden and went to New York City to study at Columbia University where he received his PhD in 1925 and subsequently became instructor (1925) and assistant professor (1927).

-Early in Kronig's career he had encountered Paul Ehrenfest who, while visiting America in 1924, had advised the young physicist Ralph Kronig to revisit Europe.
-Kronig left for that continent later in 1924 and paid visits to the important centers for theoretical-physics research in Germany and Copenhagen.
-It was a time of great expansion in the development of quantum mechanics, and that development was taking place in Europe.
-Kronig was privileged to be a young, brilliant physicist in that glory-day of 20th century theoretical physics, which made it possible for him to live and work among the great physicists of that era like Ehrenfest, Niels Bohr, Werner Heisenberg, Wolfgang Pauli and Hans Kramers.
+Early in Kronig's career he met Paul Ehrenfest who, while visiting America in 1924, advised Ralph Kronig to revisit Europe, which Kronig did later the same year.
+He paid visits to the important centers for theoretical-physics research in Germany and Copenhagen.
+It was a time of great expansion in the development of quantum mechanics, and this development was mostly happening in Europe at the time.

-In January 1925, when Kronig was still a Columbia University PhD student, he first proposed electron spin after hearing Pauli in Tübingen.
+In January 1925, when Kronig was still a Columbia University PhD student, he first proposed the electron spin after hearing Pauli in Tübingen.
 Heisenberg and Pauli immediately hated the idea.
 They had just ruled out all imaginable actions from quantum mechanics.
-Now Kronig was proposing to set the electron rotating in space.
 Pauli especially ridiculed the idea of spin, saying that "it is indeed very clever but of course has nothing to do with reality".
 Faced with such criticism, Kronig decided not to publish his theory and the idea of electron spin had to wait for others to take the credit.
 Ralph Kronig had come up with the idea of electron spin several months before George Uhlenbeck and Samuel Goudsmit.
 Most textbooks credit these two Dutch physicists with the discovery.
 Ralph Kronig did not hold a grudge against Pauli for this turn of events.
 In fact, Kronig and Pauli remained friends for many years into the future.
 They exchanged many ideas in physics through letters.
 But it remains an historic fact that Kronig had told Pauli about electron spin before Pauli had published his paper showing that two electrons can inhabit the same orbital (W. Pauli, "On the Connexion between the Completion of Electron Groups in an Atom with the Complex Structure of Spectra", Z. Physik 31, 765ff, 1925).
 Months later when Uhlenbeck and Goudsmit came up with particle spin, it seemed to verify Pauli's paper.
 Together with Isidor Isaac Rabi, Kronig gave the first solution (1927) of the Schrödinger equation for the rigid symmetric top.